Rescue at Knocklong: Aftermath

 The wounded volunteers were taken to Shanahan's of the Hill at Glenlora, Dr. William Hennessy and Dr. Fitzgerald attended the wounded.
 The Big Four were quickly moved to West Limerick as large numbers of RIC and military reinforcements were put in place in all nearby barracks and search parties were scouring all the local areas around Knocklong for the wounded volunteers.
 In the weeks after the incident, intensive police and army activity led to the arrest of many suspects, but they failed to capture any of the actual rescue party.
 At an inquest held in Kilmallock Courthouse, Inspector McLean instructed the RIC witnesses not to answer jurors' questions but to portray the deaths of Wallace and Enright as cold-blooded murder.
 A juror responded to Police claims by boldly stating, "You are simply trying to paint your own story in your own way."
 The jury not only failed to bring a verdict of murder but blamed the Government for exposing the RIC to danger and condemned "the arrest of respectable persons and the exasperating of the people."

 Hogan, Breen, Treacy and Robinson later travelled to Dublin where they participated with Dublin volunteers in a number of attacks on the British in the early part of the war.
 Robinson and Hogan returned to Tipperary to continue the fight with the 3rd Tipperary Brigade, Robinson in his role as Brigade O/C and Hogan initially as a Brigade Officer and then as O/C of the Brigade's second flying column.
 Treacy and Breen alternated between Dublin and Tipperary throughout the war.
 Treacy was killed in action in Dublin in October 1920.
 JJ O’Brien and Seán Lynch went on the run and spent some time fighting with Dinny Lacey's flying column in the 3rd Tipperary Brigade, before returning to the East Limerick Brigade.
 After a period on the run Ned O'Brien and Jim Scanlon met up with the Big four in Dublin before slipping out of Ireland to America, where they participated in activities to raise funds and support for the fight in Ireland.

 In September 1919, Ed Foley and Patrick Maher (who had no part in the rescue), were arrested and after two civilian trials they were tried a third time in a military trial and found guilty.
-They were executed by hanging in Mountjoy jail on 7 June 1921, despite the best efforts of many people who looked for clemency including Sergeant Wallace's father.
+They were executed by hanging in The Mountjoy Prison on 7 June 1921, despite the best efforts of many people who looked for clemency including Sergeant Wallace's father.
 Foley and Maher were part of the Forgotten Ten, that were buried within the Mountjoy prison precincts, where they remained for eighty years.
 After years of campaigning the bodies of the forgotten ten were removed from the prison grounds.
 They received state funerals on 14 October 2001.
 Maher was buried at Ballylanders, Co.
 Limerick while Foley was buried at Glasnevin Cemetery, Dublin.